-- Covers wide range of concepts, investigations, and technological advancement in metagenomics at the global level.
+- Covers a wide range of concepts, investigations, and technological advancement in metagenomics at the global level.

 - Highlights the novel and recent approaches to analyze microbial diversity and its functional attributes.

-- Features range of chapters that present an introduction to the field and functional insight of various ecosystems.
+- Features a range of chapters that present an introduction to the field and functional insight into various ecosystems.

 Table of Contents